 The other postcard appears without its caption and shows a pub which for a while had been the home of Victorian explorer H.M.
 Stanley.
 The question was: Where was the picture taken?

 The answers are:

 Cefn.
-The caption says RHYL CEFN CAVE.
+The caption says RHYL CEFN CAVE although nearer St. Asaph.
 Note the singular form; usually we say ‘caves’.

 Glascoed.
-The caption says: Cross Foxes Inn, Glascoed near Bodelwyddan Church (the old home of Stanley, the Explorer).
+The caption says: Cross Foxes Inn, Glascoed near Bodelwyddan Church (old home of Stanley the Explorer).
+T. EASTHAM PROPRIETOR.

 The winner is:

 Peter Trehearn, his first win.
 Peter believes that what brings visitors to Rhyl are sea, sand and scenery - making the most of our natural assets would be the best way to promote the resort.